 The Hear Her Voice report brought to light the pressing issues that many victims face when seeking help.
 An overwhelming number of victims recounted unsatisfactory responses when reaching out to the police for assistance with domestic violence.
 This raised concerns about inconsistent and inadequate training for officers handling these sensitive cases.
 Many victims detailed being turned away, not being believed, or having their experiences minimised by the very people who were supposed to protect them – the police.

-The report found that the disconnect and inconsistency in responses had led to a decline in trust towards the Queensland Police Service (QPS) among many victims of domestic and family violence.
-The Taskforce acknowledged that while significant investments had been made in the QPS and there were officers and teams doing commendable work, cultural issues persisted, preventing the effective handling of domestic violence cases.
+The report found that the disconnect and inconsistency in responses had led to a decline in trust in the Queensland Police Service (QPS) among many victims of domestic and family violence.
+The Taskforce acknowledged that while significant investments had been made in the QPS and officers and teams were doing commendable work, cultural issues persisted, preventing the effective handling of domestic violence cases.

 What Other Changes Can We Expect?

-On top of the new legislation criminalising coercive control, the Queensland Government has stated there will be:
+On top of the new legislation criminalising coercive control in Queensland, the QLD Government has stated there will be:

 1. Enhanced intervention and better victim support: Increased resources for services to manage and reform offenders and provide additional support for survivors to ensure their safety and recovery.